tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 I've covered a lot of straightforward ground in this series, but they've all sort of led up to this larger question of achieving order in consciousness (avoiding a state of distraction).
 So bear with me as I wrestle with this more abstract topic.

-## Why accept monkey mind as a natural state?
+## Why accept the monkey mind as a natural state?

 Although I like the idea of getting into a flow state, Csikszentmihalyi's assumption about psychic entropy (monkey mind) being our natural mental state seems like a pessimistic view of human consciousness, in my opinion.
 I'm not sure I agree with Csikszentmihalyi because that view reduces the value of our most celebrated quality.
 Why is humanity's natural state a monkey mind?